An enhanced extriangulated subquotient: A dg enhancement of the extriangulated subquotient

 An exact dg category $(\A,\SS)$ is said to be \emph{cohomological} if it is exact quasi-equivalent to the cohomological envelope of an exact dg category.
 We also say that $(\A,\SS)$ is a \emph{cohomological} exact dg enhancement of $\CA=H^0\A$.
 Obviously, any algebraic extriangulated category admits a cohomological exact dg enhancement.

-\begin{remark} \begin{enumerate} \item The cohomological envelope of $\A$ is already used in \cite{Che23b} to prove the main theorem without naming it.
-This is perhaps because it is defined in a so primitive manner.
-Though, to enlighten its importance in this article, we have introduced the terminology. \item A subcategory $\CX$ of a derived category $\CD(B)$ is called \emph{homological} in \cite{CX12} if it is compatible with a homological ring epimorphism $B\to C$ and hence their higher extensions.
-Our notion comes out of it, since we use the cohomological notation. \end{enumerate}
+\begin{remark} \begin{enumerate} \item The cohomological envelope already appears implicitly in \cite{Che23b}, where it is used---without being named---to prove the main theorem.
+This is presumably because it arises in a rather primitive manner.
+However, to highlight its significance in the present work, we introduce a specific terminology for it. \item The terminology is inspired by \cite{CX12}, where a subcategory $\CX\sse\CD(B)$ is called homological if it is compatible with a homological ring epimorphism $B\to C$ in the sense of $\CX\simeq \CD(C)$, and hence with the induced higher extensions.
+Our notion is derived from this idea, but we adopt the adjective ``cohomological'' to match the cohomological conventions used throughout this article. \end{enumerate}

 \end{remark}